CN3ves/5-/docs/index.md

 A scroll of thunder has a thunder spell descriptor that can be called to use the thunder spell at the specified level.
 A warhammer has the stun effect, which can be called to hit harder when out-manoeuvring an enemy.
 A mantle of rose scent may let you automatically convince blind creatures you're a talking rose
-  * The item may be used to protect the characters: Particularly true for armour and magical items, these items can either reduce or prevent certain types of damage, physical or mental wounds
+  * The item may be used to protect the characters: Particularly true for armour and magical items, these items can either reduce or prevent certain types of damage, physical or mental wounds.
 > A leather plate armour may absorb the first 3 wounds while fully repaired, while a full plate armour may reduce damage from light weapons.
 A magical amulet may provide immunity to fire damage twice before re-charging.
   * The item may provide access to certain skills: This will be mostly true for weapons and armour skills, as a character won't be able to use a the axe skill without an axe, but it may also be relevant for spell-casting in some settings.